 What happens on a plane?

 A common myth about air travel is that when one person is sick on a plane, everyone will get sick because you’re breathing the same air.
 This is not true.
 The air quality control on commercial flights prevents this from happening by having advanced filtration systems.
 The air on planes usually consists of approximately 50% of outside air and 50% of filtered, recirculated air.
 Modern filtration system reduces the risk of potential health hazards including contaminants of bacteria, fungi, viruses, dust fibres, and ozone.
-So breathing the air on a plane while flying is unlikely to spread coronaviruses.
+More research is required to learn how it spreads, and whether breathing the air on a plane while flying is likely going to spread the coronavirus.

 The risk on planes